 Secure accommodation is a form of residential care for the very small number of children whose needs and risks, for a particular period in their lives, can only be managed in the controlled settings of secure care.
 Such children have been deemed to be a significant risk to themselves or others in the community.

+There are 84 secure care beds in Scotland provided by 5 dedicated units.
 The Secure Accommodation Network is the placement information service for secure accommodation in Scotland.
-The site provides information on the availability of secure beds supplied by all 5 providers and the figures are updated daily.
-The secure care providers' contact details are on the site and, if needed, you should contact them direct to confirm vacancies and discuss placement arrangements.
+The site provides information on the availability of secure beds supplied by all providers and the figures are updated daily.

-The secure care contract is managed by Scotland Excel who are based in Paisley - the contract manger can be contacted on 0141 618 4456.
+The secure care contract is managed by Scotland Excel, on behalf of Scottish local authorities and the Scottish Government.
+They can be contacted on 0141 618 4456.
 If you plan to place a child in secure care using the contract, the purchasing authority are required to complete an Individual Placement Agreement (IPA) form.
 Scotland Excel or the secure care providers can provide information on how to complete an IPA.

 We continue to develop and support robust community alternatives to secure care, including intensive support and monitoring services (electronic monitoring combined with intensive social work support programmes).